 How to print using an in-app print button (Windows Store apps using C#/VB/C++ and XAML)

-This tutorial shows how to add a print button to your Windows Store app built for Windows using C++, C#, or Visual Basic.
+This tutorial shows how to add a print button to your Windows Store app using C++, C#, or Visual Basic.

 By default, a user prints from an app by selecting a print device from the Devices charm.
 You can let the user initiate a print job from your app's UI by calling the ShowPrintUIAsync method from a button's Click event handler.